 - Interventions measure behavior and help a child acquire socially significant behaviors.

 - Careful programming by the behavior analyst helps children use their new skills in situations outside of the therapy setting.
 For example, if a child learns how to slow the pace of rapid eating at a Trumpet Behavioral Health treatment center, they can apply that skill while eating at school, home or a restaurant.

 What are the components of ABA therapy?

-ABA therapy involves multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.
+ABA specialists with implement multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.